Applied-Scientific-Research/onbody/README.md

 All reported times are in wall-clock seconds reported with the high resolution timer from `std::chrono`.
-Below is the performance of the `ongrav3d` program, coded to use charges instead of masses (it is much harder to get high accuracy with + and - charges than with always-positive masses), with my theta 1.11111 (MAC theta=0.9), and order 4 (5^3 barycentric interpolation points per tree node) and double-precision numbers for storage and computation.
+Below is the performance of the `ongrav3d` program, coded to use charges instead of masses (it is much harder to get high accuracy with + and - charges than with always-positive masses), with my theta 1.11111 (MAC theta=0.9), 4th order interpolation (5^3 Chebyshev points per tree node) and double-precision numbers for storage and computation.
 RMS errors were around 1e-4.

 N         | src tree | calc equivs |  direct  | pointwise | boxwise